Beach profiling Ella E.

 Data table

-pencil or pen or other writing material ( you know like chalk or, coal although I don't recommend it)
+writing material ( you know like chalk or, coal although I don't recommend it)

 Journal